Dan J. Stein: Philosophy writings

-Stein has integrated his interests in psychiatry, neuroscience, and philosophy in his volumes on The Philosophy of Psychopharmacology: Smart Pills, Happy Pills, Pep Pills and Problems of Living: Perspectives from Philosophy, Psychiatry, and Cognitive-Affective Science.
+Stein integrated his interests in psychiatry, neuroscience, and philosophy in his volumes on The Philosophy of Psychopharmacology: Smart Pills, Happy Pills, Pep Pills and Problems of Living: Perspectives from Philosophy, Psychiatry, and Cognitive-Affective Science.

-Psychiatry raises some key “big questions”, both about the nature of the mind (and mental illness)in particular, and about the nature of life (and mental suffering) in general.
+Psychiatry raised some key “big questions”, both about the nature of the mind (and mental illness) in particular, and about the nature of life (and mental suffering) in general.
 Philosophy of Psychopharmacology addresses some of the "hard problems" faced by mental health clinicians, with a particular focus on philosophical issues raised or addressed by advances in psychiatric medication.
 Problems of Living looks at a range of "hard problems" raised by life as a whole.

+Death

+Stein died on 6 December 2025, at the age of 63.

 Awards

-Stein's work has been funded by extramural grants, including a range of funding from the National Institutes of Health.
-He is a recipient of the International College of Neuropsychopharmacology's Max Hamilton Memorial Award for his contribution to psychopharmacology, the South African Medical Research Council's Platinum Award, and the World Federation of Societies of Biological Psychiatry's Lifetime Achievement Award.
+Stein's work was funded by extramural grants, including a range of funding from the National Institutes of Health.
+He was a recipient of the International College of Neuropsychopharmacology's Max Hamilton Memorial Award for his contribution to psychopharmacology, the South African Medical Research Council's Platinum Award, and the World Federation of Societies of Biological Psychiatry's Lifetime Achievement Award.